rodolfodpk/go-crablet/docs/performance-improvements.md

 **Key Finding**: All three isolation levels perform very similarly, indicating minimal overhead from stronger isolation levels.

 *Note: These results are from a single-instance setup and may vary in production environments.*

+## DCB Concurrency Control (Not Classic Optimistic Locking)
+The default concurrency control in go-crablet is DCB's transaction ID–based approach, not classic optimistic locking.
+Advisory locks are experimental/optional and not enabled by default.

 ## 🔧 Performance Optimizations Implemented